muhd7rosli/Tracking/README.md

 Move the car with normal arrow key and additonal @ and S key for accelerate and decelerate.

 # Installation
-This application is build using simple maven script.
+This application is build using simple gradle script.